FBartos/PublicationBiasBenchmark/README.md

 ## Usage

+    #> Registered S3 method overwritten by 'clubSandwich':
+    #>   method    from
+    #>   bread.mlm sandwich
-    #> Data, results, and measures will be saved to '/home/sam/Downloads/PublicationBiasBenchmark/resources'.
+    #> Data, results, and measures will be saved to 'C:/R-Packages/PublicationBiasBenchmark/resources'.
     #> To change the default location, use `PublicationBiasBenchmark.options(simulation_directory = `/path/`)`
     #>
     #> Attaching package: 'PublicationBiasBenchmark'